Post (Björk album): Title

-Release and promotionPost was released on 7 June 1995, as a 12" record, CD, and compact cassette.
+Post was released on 12 June 1995, as a 12" record, CD, and compact cassette.
 It was issued on One Little Indian Records in the United Kingdom and Elektra Records in the United States and Canada; Polydor Records issued Post in Australia and Japan, also releasing the European edition of the album.
 In September 1995, Björk and poet Sjón released Post, a paperback book meant to be a "pictorial and verbal record of the making of that album".
 It contained interviews with Björk and also focused on the European leg of the tour.
-The Post Tour was her first proper North American tour as a solo artist, with Aphex Twin as her opening act.
+The Post tour was her first proper North American tour as a solo artist, with Aphex Twin as her opening act.
 While in the United States, she also appeared on Late Night with David Letterman; this tour "helped maintain Post's momentum and keep Björk in the public eye", since airings of "Army of Me" and "Isobel" had been relegated primarily to after-hours alternative music shows in MTV.
 In the United Kingdom, Björk also performed on Top of the Pops on several occasions.
 In 1996, Björk took part in Arnold Schoenberg's Pierrot lunaire, conducted by Kent Nagano and the Opera orchestra of Lyon.
 In addition, Björk also appeared in several music magazines.

 In November 1996, Björk released the "often-delayed" remix project Telegram, which contained reworkings of several songs from Post, with her voice re-recorded.
 Telegram has been described as "effectively a completely new album".
 Author Mark Pytlik writes, "Promises of a Post remix album had been circulating since the release of "Army of Me" in April 1995.
 To compensate, Björk announced the release of a string of 12″ remixes beginning in June, limited to only 1,000 copies each.
 Producers and musicians featured on Telegram include: Dillinja, Eumir Deodato, LFO, and Graham Massey, among others; Björk only remixed "You've Been Flirting Again" herself.
 The album also contains a new composition, "My Spine", a collaboration with British percussionist Evelyn Glennie.
 Telegram spent five weeks on the US Billboard 200 chart, peaking at number 66.
 In the UK, it peaked at number 59, spending two weeks on the albums chart.